Loading…

 You can hold two.

-The game now lives at gregsweeper.com — you're in the right place.
+GregSweeper is now at gregsweeper.com, so you're in the right place.

 Played before on the old address?
 A signed-in account keeps your streak and stats synced across devices.
 Sign in any time from Settings.

-Replay any past board.
-Archive runs never touch your streak or your daily completion, and Greg still keeps your time.
+Play any past board you haven’t finished.
+A day you’ve already cleared keeps its check and stays put, because a daily is a one‑off.
+These runs never touch your streak or your daily completion, and Greg still keeps your time.

 No past boards in this month.